Skip to content

 Shorten your calibration interval when:

-• An instrument is found out of tolerance during calibration — the current interval may be too long
+• An instrument is found out of tolerance during calibration — the current interval may be too long.
+See our out-of-tolerance procedure for the full investigation flow.

 • The instrument is moved to a more demanding application (higher accuracy requirement)